Acorns vs. Citi Self Invest and J.P. Morgan Self-Directed Investing

 Stop limit

-Thankfully, things improve a bit over at J.P.
+The experience improves at J.P.
 Morgan Self-Directed Investing.
-This time, a graph comes with drawing tools, indicators, and several plot styles.
-Alerts and multiple watchlists make appearances, and the order ticket has one more order type for us: market on close.
+Here, charting includes multiple plot styles along with indicators and drawing tools.
+Alerts and multiple watchlists are available, and the order ticket adds one more order type: market on close.

 Winner: J.P.
 Morgan Investing